ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: Evaluation

 For each scheme, we conduct three experiments: one with caching disabled (0~MB) and two with a 2000~MB cache.
 The first 2000~MB run serves as a warm-up to populate the cache, and no metrics are collected during this phase.
 The second run is performed right after that, and only its results are used for evaluation.
 This warm-up process removes cache start-up effects and ensures fair comparison across all schemes.

-\subsubsection{\textbf{CPU load:}}
+\subsubsection{\textbf{CPU Load:}}

 First, we discuss the average CPU load on the server, cache, and clients.
-Since each node on CloudLab has 32 cores, we sum the usage on all cores and plot the average usage throughout each streaming session.
+Since each node on CloudLab has 32 logical threads (across 16 physical cores), we sum the usage on all and plot the average usage throughout each streaming session.
 This period covers the start and end of all streaming sessions initiated by the 24 clients.

-\textbf{Server CPU load:} Figure~\ref{fig:CPU:server-cache-client} (left) shows the average CPU load at the origin server.
+\textbf{Server CPU Load:} Figure~\ref{fig:CPU:server-cache-client} (left) shows the average CPU load at the origin server.
 As expected, HTTPS incurs the highest CPU usage because the server must perform TLS encryption for every incoming request.
 In contrast, the ABE-based schemes operate on pre-encrypted segments—leveraging ABE’s ability to encrypt content once and distribute it securely to many users—thereby avoiding the repeated per-client encryption that TLS requires.
 Under the 0MB cache configuration, all HTTP-based ABE schemes—as well as the HTTP-only baseline—use approximately 80\% less CPU than HTTPS.
 With a 2000MB cache, the overall CPU load decreases across all schemes due to the reduction in forwarded requests from the cache.
 However, the relative gap remains consistent, with HTTPS still requiring significantly more CPU and the other schemes maintaining roughly an 80\% reduction in comparison.

-\textbf{Cache CPU load:} For CPU usage at the cache, we observe a trend similar to that of the origin server.
+\textbf{Cache CPU Load:} For CPU usage at the cache, we observe a trend similar to that of the origin server.
 Figure~\ref{fig:CPU:server-cache-client} (middle) shows the average CPU load on the cache for both the 0~MB and 2000~MB configurations.
 HTTPS consistently exhibits the highest CPU usage because the cache must perform TLS operations both when fetching content from the server and when serving it to clients.
 For the latter case, this is also true even if the content is already cached.
 As expected, overall CPU usage is higher in the 0~MB configuration for all schemes, since every request must be forwarded to the origin server.
 In this case, the HTTP-ABE and HTTP-only schemes use, on average, 36–39\% less CPU than HTTPS.
 With a 2000~MB cache, CPU usage decreases across all schemes due to fewer forwarded requests, but the relative difference widens: HTTP-ABE and HTTP-only reduce CPU consumption by roughly 63\% compared to HTTPS.